nspcc-dev/neofs-spec/20-api-v2/container.md

 `Put` invokes `Container` smart contract's `Put` method and returns response immediately.
 After a new block is issued in sidechain, request is verified by Inner Ring nodes.
-After one more block in sidechain, container is added into smart contract storage.
+After one more block in sidechain, the container is added into smart contract storage.

 Statuses:
-- **OK** (0, SECTION_SUCCESS):
+- **OK** (0, SECTION_SUCCESS): \
   request to save the container has been sent to the sidechain;
 - Common failures (SECTION_FAILURE_COMMON).